 With the new year came new predictions for the future.
 Because the boundaries between the worlds were thought to be so thin, Samhain was the perfect time for telling fortunes and prophesying destinies.
 Many of these predictions were done with apples and nuts, which were fruits of the harvest.
 Apple bobbing and apple peeling were popular methods: For apple bobbing, the first person to bite into a fruit would be the first to marry.
 When it came to peeling, the longer a person’s apple skin could be unfurled without breaking, the longer they would live.

-Some of the staple dishes served on Samhain today also speak to divination.
-Colcannon, a mashed potato dish, was stuffed with cabbage, salt and pepper, then formed as a mound with a surprise, like a ring, thimble or button, tucked inside.
-Depending on what was discovered in one’s food, a destiny was cast.
-Interpretations differed by area.
-Finding a ring in the dish could mean that one would be married within the year, a button marked a person as a lifelong bachelor.
-Barm bread cake, a sweet bread full of dried fruits, nuts and spice, also contained similar surprises.
+Some of the staple dishes served on Samhain in more modern times also speak to divination.
+To make Colcannon, a mashed potato dish that would have been introduced after potatoes were brought to Ireland from Peru, you craft a mixture of potatoe, cabbage, salt and pepper, into a mound and place a surprise, like a ring, thimble or button, inside it.
+Depending on what you discover in your food, a "destiny" is cast.
+Interpretations differ by area.
+Finding a ring in the dish could mean that you'll be married within the year, while a button might brand you a lifelong bachelor.
+Traditionally, tolkiens have also been placed in other foods, like barm bread cake, a sweet bread full of dried fruits, nuts and spice.

-In an attempt to de-paganize Samhain, back in 835 C.E., the Roman Catholic Church turned November 1 into a holiday to honor saints, called All Saint’s Day.
+Back in 835 C.E., in an attempt to de-paganize Samhain the Roman Catholic Church turned November 1 into a holiday to honor saints, called All Saint’s Day.
 Later on, the church would add a second holiday, All Souls Day, on November 2, to honor the dead.